-Information in the table also includes claims handling costs.
-Provisions for outstanding claims which were not included in the analysis by an accident year include provision of CZK 1,454 million for claims which occurred before 2009 and provisions related to minor non-life insurance products.
+Information in the table include also claims handling costs attributable to the claims.
+Provisions for outstanding claims which were not included in the analysis by an accident year include provision for claims which occurred before 2011 and provisions related to minor non-life insurance products.

-E.10.1.5.
-Other insurance liabilities
+E.10.1.5 Other insurance liabilities